-TheHoosier - Indiana Basketball Roundup: Prep report
+TheHoosier - Indiana Basketball Roundup: Prep Report

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Get a 60-Day FREE trial to TheHoosier.com with promo code IU60

-Indiana high school hoops is heating up with multiple Indiana targets and players on the radar having stellar seasons.
+Indiana high school hoops is seeing division matchups heat up as we have turned the page to 2021.

-With the holidays over the past two weeks, there were a lot of high caliber matchups with tons of IU targets in action.
+Multiple IU targets, as well as other players around the state, had a strong week.

-Here is a breakdown of some of the top performers and some of the key games.
+Here is a breakdown of some of the top performers and some of the key games, plus some additional thoughts on one of the more underrated players in the state.

 PREMIUM CONTENT